 How to decorate for the season without worrying about

-ticks, ants and mice to be
+opportunities for pests like spiders, ticks, ants and mice to be

 inadvertently brought indoors.